-Following review of all applicable information, the NIH Office of the Director and the High-Risk, High-Reward Research program working group (composed of NIH staff from nearly every NIH institute and center) will determine whether an award will be made.
+Following review of all applicable information, the NIH Office of the Director and the High-Risk, High-Reward Research program working group (composed of staff from other NIH institutes and centers) will determine whether an award will be made.

-The score given to an application during the initial peer review process is an important factor and best indicator of likely funding but is not the sole factor used in making funding decisions.
-The following are considered in making funding decisions:
+The score given to an application during the initial peer review process is an important factor and best indicator of likely funding, but it is not the sole factor used in making funding decisions.
+The following are also considered in making funding decisions: